retronav/retronav/README.md

 # Currently working on
 * ❓= [Lookahead](https://github.com/obnoxiousnerd/lookahead), the fast, simple app for your notes and to-dos.
 * 🧾 [rep](https://git.sr.ht/~obnoxiousnerd/rep), a fast, yet customisable report card generator.
-* 🌐 An accessible, minimal, down-to-earth, almost no-JS Hugo template for websites. 🤫
+* 🌐 An accessible, minimal, down-to-earth, almost no-JS ~~Hugo~~ Astro template for websites (which will replace my website's current Hugo build system). 🤫

 # If you like my work...
 * [Become a patron!! ✌](https://patreon.com/obnoxiousnerd)